aam29dc/cxmatrix_cpp2/README.md

 Singleton* Singleton::instance = nullptr;
 ...
 ````
-access modifiers with inheritance: B is a subtype of A, and within B we have access to public and protected data members of A, outside of B we only have access to public.
+inheritance with access modifiers: B is a subtype of A, and within B we have access to public and protected data members of A, outside of B we only have access to public.
 B never has access to private data members.
 Changing the inheritance access modifier shifts the modifiers 1.public -> 2.protected -> 3.private.
 If public then they stay the same, if private then they're all private, etc.
 ````c++
 class A {
 private: